-In competition matches, only footballs which meet the minimum technical requirements stipulated in Law 2 are permitted for use.
-In FIFA competition matches, and in competition matches organised under the auspices of the confederations, acceptance of a football for use is conditional upon the football bearing one of the following three designations:
+In addition to the requirements of Law 2, acceptance of a ball for use in matches played in an official competition organised under the auspices of FIFA or the confederations is conditional upon the ball bearing one of the following:

-- the official "FIFA APPROVED" logo, or
+- the official "FIFA APPROVED" logo

-- the official "FIFA INSPECTED" logo, or
+- the official "FIFA INSPECTED" logo

-- the reference "INTERNATIONAL MATCHBALL STANDARD"
+- the "INTERNATIONAL MATCHBALL STANDARD" logo

-Such a designation on a football indicates that it has been tested officially and found to be in compliance with specific technical requirements, different for each category and additional to the minimum specifications stipulated in Law 2.
-The list of the additional requirements specific to each of the respective categories must be approved by the International F.A.
+Such a logo on a ball indicates that it has been tested officially and found to be in compliance with specific technical requirements, different for each logo and additional to the minimum specifications stipulated in Law 2.
+The list of the additional requirements specific to each of the respective logos must be approved by the International F.A.
 Board.
 The institutes conducting the tests are subject to the approval of FIFA.

-Member association competitions may require the use of balls bearing any one of these three designations.
-In all other matches, the ball used must satisfy the requirements of Law 2.
+Member association competitions may also require the use of balls bearing any one of these three logos.

-In FIFA competition matches and in competition matches organised under the auspices of the confederations and member associations, no kind of commercial advertising on the ball is permitted, except for the emblem of the competition, the competition organiser and the authorised trademark of the manufacturer.
+In matches played in an official competition organised under the auspices of FIFA, the confederations or the member associations, no form of commercial advertising on the ball is permitted, except for the emblem of the competition, the competition organiser and the authorised trademark of the manufacturer.
 The competition regulations may restrict the size and number of such markings.